 [Heading inserted by No. 54 of 1994 s.
 9.]

-5. Establishment of Fisheries Adjustment Schemes Trust Account
+5. Fisheries Adjustment Schemes Trust Account, establishment and funds of

 (1) An agency special purpose account called the Fisheries Adjustment Schemes Trust Account is established under section 16 of the Financial Management Act 2006.